tsueri/PDF-QR-Scanner/README.md

 For any questions or support, please create an issue in the [GitHub repository](https://github.com/tsueri/pdf-qr-scanner/issues).

-Thank you for using pdf-qr-scanner!
+Thank you for using PDF QR Scanner!
 Your feedback and contributions are greatly appreciated. 🚀